wp-plugins/wordpress-css-drop-down-menu/readme.txt

 == Frequently Asked Questions ==

+= It doesn't work with IE x =

+(Un)fortunately the Wordpress nav menu system doesn't use the browser hacks Stu Nicholl used.
+There are many other CSS navigation menus out there these days, do a quick Google search, pop it into your own menu.css file, and target the correct class.
+It's easy to drop over the top!

 = I Need HELP!!! =

 That's what I'm here for.
 I do Wordpress sites for many people in a professional capacity and